zarr-developers/zarr-python/PERSISTENCE.rst

 ----------------------

 Within a root directory, a file called "__zmeta__" contains essential configuration metadata about the array.
-This comprises the shape of the array, chunk shape, data type (dtype), compression library, compression level, shuffle filter and default fill value for uninitialised portions of the array.
 The format of this file is JSON.
 Mandatory fields and allowed values are as follows:

 * ``shape`` - list of integers - the size of each dimension of the array
 * ``chunks`` - list of integers - the size of each dimension of a chunk, i.e., the chunk shape